wendlers/ediplug-py/README.md

 General:

-* To specify the hostname or IP addres of the plug us the `-H <host-or-ip>` parameter.
+* To specify the hostname or IP address of the plug us the `-H <host-or-ip>` parameter.
 * To pass along the login for the plug use `-l <login>`.
 * To set the password for the login user `-p <password>`